DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 **Next Steps**: The following chapter explores the scientific foundation for how consciousness actually influences reality through quantum processes—providing the genuine understanding that manifestation culture distorts and misrepresents.

+# Chapter 15: Real Agency

-# Chapter 15: How Consciousness Influences Reality
+### Chapter 15: How Consciousness Influences Reality

 The key insight for manual override is understanding how consciousness can influence physical reality.
 Rather than getting lost in complex physics, we need to focus on the practical mechanism: consciousness operates through what we can call "energy charges" that create real effects in the physical world.